viamrobotics/docs/docs/services/navigation/_index.md

 Then, to calibrate your frame system for the most accurate autonomous GPS navigation with the Navigation Service:

-- After configuring your robot, navigate to the **Control** page and select the card matching the name of your navigation service.
+- After configuring your robot, navigate to the **Control** page and select the card matching the name of your movement sensor.
 - Monitor the readings displayed on the card, and verify that the compass or orientation readings from the movement sensor report `0` when the base is facing north.
 - If you cannot verify this:
   - Navigate back to your robot's **Config** page.